Alfresco/docs-alfresco/process-services/latest/using/share-connector.md

 * **New Rule** - Click to add more rules to a folder as you need in the same way as you would add new rules.
 * **Run Rules** - Click to manually run the rules on existing folder items or subfolders at any time.

-## Integrating Process Services with Alfresco Content Services
+## Integrate Process Services with Alfresco Content Services

 When Process Services is integrated with an Alfresco Content Services server, the following types of communication are supported: